Some Girls Are

-It’s hard for me not to compare this book to All the Rage, a more recently published novel by Courtney Summers which deals with some of the same issues, namely rape and bullying.
-I think I liked All the Rage better because it dealt more with the way the town as a whole responded to a rape allegation and some brutal high school bullying.
-I also connected more with Romy, the protagonist in All the Rage.
+It’s hard for me not to compare this book to ALL THE RAGE, a more recently published novel by Courtney Summers which deals with some of the same issues (see content warning).
+I think I liked ALL THE RAGE better because it dealt more with the way the town as a whole responded to a rape allegation and some brutal high school bullying.
+I also connected more with Romy, the protagonist in ALL THE RAGE.

-I think choosing to tell Some Girls Are from Regina’s perspective and bringing her passion for revenge to the forefront were really bold decisions and carried an important message.
-I liked that Regina wasn’t a typical victim.
-I think I just didn’t really believe in her transformation at the end.
-I needed to see like three chapters more showing that she’d really changed and that she really deserved Michael (whom I absolutely LOVED!!!)
+I think choosing to tell SOME GIRLS ARE from Regina’s perspective and bringing her passion for revenge to the forefront were really bold decisions and carried an important message.
+Regina isn’t the stereotypical novel victim, and I loved that.
+Unfortunately, I think I just didn’t really believe in her transformation at the end.
+I needed to see like three chapters more showing that she’d really changed and that she and Michael (whom I absolutely LOVED!!!) could work out together.

 Extreme and frequent use of profanity.

-At a party, a boy tries to rape Regina.
+At a party, a boy tries to rape a girl.
 He tears her skirt and leaves her arms bruised.
-It’s implied that Regina and her boyfriend Josh have had sex.
+Regina and her boyfriend Josh have had sex before.
 A boy taunts Regina about it, repeatedly asking if she only likes it in the dark.
 He also makes a crude comment about oral sex.
-Regina and another boy kiss.
-It’s intense but doesn’t progress further.
+Kissing between a boy and girl.

 See sexual content.
 A group of girls surround Regina and repeatedly punch and kick her.
 A boy elbows another boy in the face, giving him a bloody nose.
-Another boy gets hit in the face with a dodgeball and gets a bloody nose.
+A dodgeball hits a boy in the face, giving him a bloody nose.
 A girl trips another girl, sending her tumbling down the stairs.
-(She’s not seriously injured.)

 Girls use social media to bully Regina.
 They spread rumors about her and say cruel things to her and to one another.
 It’s not the first time this group has bullied someone.
 A previous target tried to commit suicide.

-There’s a brief reference to a woman who was killed when an overpass collapsed on her car.
-No real description of the accident, but her son recalls being grieved that he couldn’t see her after she’d passed away.
+Brief reference to a woman killed when an overpass collapsed on her car.
+No real description of the accident.

-One boy supplies students with pharmaceutical drugs (Percocet and Adderall are mentioned specifically.)
-Teens gather at parties to drink alcohol (smoking pot is briefly mentioned.)
-Regina is the designated driver at both parties but mentions that she drinks heavily at other times and winds up sick at the end of the night.
-She drinks mixed drinks and straight liquor in a couple of other scenes.
+One boy supplies students with pharmaceutical drugs.
+Teens gather at parties to drink alcohol.
+Mentions of smoking pot.
+Regina is the designated driver at both parties, but mentions that she drinks heavily at other times and winds up sick at the end of the night.
+She drinks alcohol in a couple of other scenes.

 On Some Girls Are Being Removed from a Charleston Summer Reading List

-I bought this book last summer when I heard about the decision by West Ashley High in Charleston to remove the book from their ninth grade summer reading list after receiving complaints from a parent about the content of the novel.
-I want to say that while I really admire this author’s unflinching look at some of the darker moments of high school and believe that the messages she tackles are so important to us as a culture, I can see why this parent was concerned that her daughter was being asked to read this book.
+I bought this book last summer (2015) when I heard about the decision by West Ashley High in Charleston to remove the book from their ninth grade summer reading list after receiving complaints from a parent about the content of the novel.
+The messages the books tackles are really important to us as a culture.
+I really admire this author’s unflinching look at some of the darker moments of high school.
+But, I see why it concerned this parent that a very limited required reading list included this option.

 I have really mixed feelings about banning books.
 The short answer is I’m generally not a fan of book-banning.
-Largely because one vocal minority is making a decision that no one should have the option to read a particular book.
-I’m just not sure I want to give the power to a select group to decide what we’re allowed to read.
+Largely because one vocal minority makes a decision that no one should have the option to read a particular book.
+I do not want to give the power to a select group to decide what we’re allowed to read.

-I love that this particular parent made the choice to read the book with her daughter and that she made a decision about whether her daughter should be able to read it as a ninth grade student.
-I think she had the choice between this book and another one and would be tested on comprehension once school started.
+I love that this particular parent made the choice to read the book with her daughter.
+Her ninth grade daughter had the choice between this book and another one and would be tested on comprehension once school started.
 As a parent, I’d certainly be uncomfortable with the amount of explicit content included in the book.
 I’d be uncomfortable that it’s on a reading list like this, where there are such limited options.

-Honestly, I’m not sure what I would have done in her shoes.
-I really admire and appreciate this author.
-I fully believe that parents should be involved in reading what their kids read and make informed decisions about those books.
-To me where it gets really sticky is the fact that when a book gets banned, now one parent or a few are making a decision for many kids beyond their own.
-I’m not sure that the book was banned in the school district, however.
-The article I read only mentions removing it from the reading list and adding another alternative selection.
+Banning a book, though, means one parent or a few make a decision for many kids beyond their own.
+I’m not sure that the book was banned in the school district as a whole, however.
+The article I read only mentions removing it from the reading list and adding another alternative selection for the class.

 Courtney Summers received a ton of support from her fans and the YA community after the whole incident.
-Several hundred copies of the book were donated to and handed out at public libraries in Charleston.
+Fans donated several hundred copies of the book, and public libraries in Charleston distributed them to the community.
 I think it’s really great that she received so much support.
 I do really believe in the importance of the kinds of issues she tackles in her writing.